agsb/jelly/documents/CircuitDesign.md

 - The _begin_ is of /Y5;
 - The _again_ is of /Y6;

-Note: A 74HC238, 3:8 decoder with non inverted outputs, is better for it;

 ### Devices

 The high nible T0-T1 selects devices, operations, comands and information for a controler at external word.